 Beetroot are a versatile crop that is delicious raw, cooked or pickled.
 You can even eat the leaves!
 While we typically think of beetroot being a dark purple colour, there are many varieties that mature into several colours including yellow, white and pink.

-So, here’s how to grow beetroot in you vegetable patch!
+So, here’s how to grow beetroot in you vegetable patch and ensure you have plenty to last you during winter!

 Interesting beetroot facts!